ohbm-dic/ohbm-dic.github.io/content/contactus/tech_support.md

 image: images/it_logo.png
 ---

 This website is currently maintained by Kangjoo Lee and Fernanda H. de Moraes.
-For any inquiries about this website, please send email to: <p style="color:blue;">ohbmdic@gmail.com</p>
+For any inquiries, please send email to: <p style="color:blue;">ohbmdic@gmail.com</p>